BuckWoody/PresentationsAndBlogs/SQLtoPostgres/04_-_Indexes_and_Performance.md

 **Autovacuum** is PostgreSQL's background maintenance process.
 Because MVCC keeps dead row versions on disk, autovacuum reclaims that space and updates statistics.
 It runs automatically in the background and you should normally not need to disable it — but you must understand it to avoid table bloat and statistics drift.

+> Note: These statements should be run individually as a separate block.

 Key autovacuum parameters (in `postgresql.conf`):

 ```sql